TosbackCgusBridge-Bot/CGUs-versions/Pjmedia/Privacy Policy.md

 **Comments:** The Comments section of any Site provides you with an opportunity to tell us what you think about our content, and read what other readers have to say, and possibly to upload other content such as user-generated videos.
 When you register to use our comments feature, you are giving us the right to make your comments public and to make public the screen name you choose.

-**Other User Submitted Content:** We may provide you with the opportunity to submit other content to our Sites, such as videos.
+**Other User Submitted Content:** We may provide you with the opportunity to submit other content to our Sites for viewing by our readers, such as videos, photographs, blog posts or articles.
 If you choose to submit material to us, we may ask for information about you and the material you submitted.
 We may make public any information that you provide including your name, location and e-mail address.

+**Other User Submitted Information:** We may provide you with the opportunity to submit and save information relating to our Sites and various areas on our Sites, such as books you’ve read, movies seen, reviews, etc. Submitting this information is voluntary.
+You will be told which information is visible to either other users of that area, or the public.
+Please read this information carefully so you can choose whether you wish to submit this information or not.

 **MEMBER MESSAGES**